-As outlined in the Institutional Proposal, the heart of the self study consists of reflective essays organized around a set of "Inquiry Questions."
+As outlined in the Institutional Proposal, the heart of the self study consists of reflective essays organized around a set of "Inquiry Questions," as shown in Figure One.
 Four discrete "Inquiry Circles" were created to address these questions, each composed of approximately a dozen faculty, staff, students, and administrators.
-The Inquiry Circles met every few weeks starting in the 2006-2007 academic year.
-Figure One reveals this organization [text follows body of this essay], and the document Overview of the Self-Study Structure succinctly outlines its relationship to campus structures.
+The document Overview of the Self-Study Structure outlines the relationship of the inquiry process to the campus structures.